 Consume 3 Meals per day.
 Don't spend all day snacking!
 Should have an actual meal every 4-6 hours or so.
 This will help with consistency & planning as well as appetite & prevent consuming larger meals.
 People that skip meals typically overcompensate by consuming a larger portioned, higher calorie meal and/or snacking.

-Track if you're serious.
+Track with a food diary.
 If you're serious about long term weight loss and don't mind the task of tracking everything you put in your mouth everyday, track with a calorie counting app.
 They are extremely helpful and educational.